WillieCubed/FirebaseUI-Android-Addons/README.md

 back UI views such as Spinners to the [Firebase Realtime Database](https://firebase.google.com/docs/database/).

 As for right now, there is no iOS equivalent.
-If you have any desire to create one, please notfy me so I can link to it.
+If you have any desire to create one, please notify me so I can link to it.

 ## Usage
 ### FirebaseSpinnerAdapter